paylogic/developer.paylogic.com/content/articles/traduki.rst

 Conclusion
 ==========

-Before ``traduki``, there was little done in i18n in open source.
+In general, not much have been done on i18n in open source.
+We hope that ``traduki`` will prove useful for projects that require an efficient and easy to use internationalization system.
 We are waiting for your feedback and recommendations.
 Check `traduki <https://github.com/paylogic/traduki>`_ in our github profile.